How to Become a Travel Agent

 So how do you get your foot in the door at a travel agency?
 Here are a few ideas:

-1. Larger, corporate travel agencies are more likely to have training programs for new advisors.
+• Larger, corporate travel agencies are more likely to have training programs for new advisors.
 Even if you’d eventually like to sell leisure travel, working as a corporate advisor can help you get your foot in the door.
-HAR’s job board often has posts for these positions.
+HAR’s Travel Jobs Board often has posts for these positions.

-2. Take the initiative and purchase ASTA’s Roadmap to Becoming a Travel Advisor course to show your future employer you’re serious and have invested in your new career.
-(Use code HAR149 to save $50!)
+• Take the initiative and purchase ASTA’s (American Society of Travel Advisors) Roadmap to Becoming a Travel Advisor course to show your future employer you’re serious and have invested in your new career.
+(If you like HAR's content, we wrote the course!)

 If you’re going in with no experience, focus on the crossover qualifications you may have, just not in the travel industry specifically.
 You can consider things like: